Skip to main content

 Step 4: Follow Up

-You should receive a response within 30 days.
-If the report isn’t updated, escalate the issue or seek legal assistance.
+Expect a response within ~30 days.
+If not resolved, escalate or seek legal help.

 How to Improve Your Rental History

-Yellow house-shaped sticky note on a keyboard that reads ‘Don’t Forget: PAY THE RENT,’ next to a cup of coffee.
+Yellow house-shaped sticky note on a keyboard reading ‘Don’t Forget: PAY THE RENT,’ next to a coffee cup.

 Timely Rent Payments

-Use automatic payments, reminders, or apps to ensure your rent is paid on time every month.
+Use autopay, reminders, or apps to pay on time every month.

 Maintain Communication

-If issues arise, such as job loss or emergency repairs, let your landlord know immediately and propose a plan.
+If issues arise (job loss, emergency repairs), notify your landlord early and propose a plan.

 Fix Past Disputes